lkiesow/leihs-wiki/Leihs-developer-guide.md

 Our translation system is [gettext](http://www.gnu.org/software/gettext/).
 We chose gettext because simpler, more primitive translation systems usually find out that they are not good enough for the tough world of internationalization, and then go on to reinvent gettext.
 Since gettext has already done that more than a decade ago, we stick with it.
 Also, it's easier to get translation files in .po format from professional software translation services.

+## Marking strings for translation while developing

+In our HTML, ERB and HAML files, just use the usual gettext methods (e.g. `_("foo")`) to mark strings for translation.
+See Michael Grosser's [fast_gettext](https://github.com/grosser/fast_gettext) for more documentation on gettext, e.g. how to automatically adapt plurals in strings.

+In JavaScript and CoffeeScript files, we use Jed for gettext-like translation.

 ## Locale files

 The locale files are located in the locale directory.
 To translate leihs to your language, edit the appropriate .po file in the `locale` directory.
 For example, to translate to Spanish, edit `locale/es/leihs.po`.